HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 A composite deck is cleared of furniture with illustrated leaves on the surface to be cleared.

-Before cleaning a TimberTech composite or PVC decking, you have to first prepare the space.
+Before cleaning TimberTech Advanced PVC or Composite Decking, you have to first prepare the space.
 Start by clearing everything, including tables, chairs, and potted plants.
 This ensures you’ll be able to reach every little spot on your deck.
 Although this process may take some time, it’s better than having to clean around your furniture.
+When removing items from the deck surface, be sure to lift and carry them vs. dragging or sliding.

-Once the space is clear, sweep away dirt and debris and remove any leaves or branches.
+Once the deck surface is clear, use a broom or blower to clear away leaves, branches, or other loose debris.
 Don’t forget to double-check if there’s dirt that needs to be removed from the crevices or corners of your deck.

-This is also a good time to cover any nearby plants, flowers, or other deck decorations that could get damaged by the cleaning process.
+This is also a good time to cover any immovable nearby plants, or other deck decorations to protect them.

 TimberTech's deck cleaner shown next to measuring cups of water and cleaner, and a bucket.